lindabutler/LegionLegendaryTracker/README.md

 UI Interface Buttons:
-save button with box/dropdown to set which legendary number this is. and box for partial count. reset button (are you sure?)
+save button with box/dropdown to set which legendary number this is. and box for partial count. reset button (are you sure?) chose what you're tracking (so you don't show normals to 110s, arenas to those who never pvp, etc.)

 Database: